 Four Fun, Free St. Patrick’s Day STEM Activities!

-With St. Paddy’s Day tomorrow, you’re sure to be searching for fun activities to do either at home or in your classroom.
+With many schools closed, you’re sure to be searching for fun activities to do at home.
 Well, look no further!
-These four STEM activities are quick and easy to put together, are free, and will help you celebrate the holiday STEM style!
+These four STEM activities are quick and easy to put together, are free, and will help you celebrate the holiday – STEM style!

 1. Screen-Free Coding Activity